What to Expect

-ILHS tenants are referred by Community Living BC (CLBC) or Island Health*.
-Whether or not a client becomes a tenant in an ILHS home is a decision made jointly by CLBC and ILHS after extensive consultation with the home supervisor who is most aware of the needs of the existing tenants in the home and so is best able to determine the fit of a new tenant.
-Once a person becomes an ILHS tenant, they may chose to live in their home for the rest of their life.
-A guiding principle is that only tenants who can be supported in a safe and secure manner with the resources available will be considered.
+ILHS’ Individuals supported are referred by Community Living BC (CLBC) or Island Health*.
+Whether or not a person becomes an Individual supported in an ILHS home is a decision made jointly by CLBC and ILHS after extensive consultation with the home supervisor who is most aware of the needs of the existing Individuals supported in the home, and so is best able to determine the fit of a new Individual.
+Once a person becomes an Individual supported at ILHS, they may chose to live in their home for the rest of their life.
+A guiding principle is that only Individuals who can be supported in a safe and secure manner with the resources available will be considered.

-ILHS serves people 19 years of age and older regardless of race, colour, ancestry, place of origin, political belief, religion, physical or mental disability, or sex, with the primary consideration being the ability to meet the needs of the tenant and the goodness of fit with the other clients within the services.
+ILHS serves people 19 years of age and older regardless of race, colour, ancestry, place of origin, political belief, religion, physical or mental disability, or sex, with the primary consideration being the ability to meet the needs of the Individual supported and the goodness of fit with the other Individuals supported within the services.

-*Tenants at Obed, Falmouth and The Heathers are referred to ILHS by Island Health.
-All tenants must also be eligible for at BC Housing rent subsidy.
+*Individuals supported at Obed, Falmouth and The Heathers are referred to ILHS by Island Health.
+All Individuals must also be eligible for a BC Housing rent subsidy.

 What to expect